-Theory of knowledge
+Theory of Knowledge

 Viewpoints are the gist of any subject we take.
 Knowledge cannot be one-sided; it might have different meanings from different people’s points of view.
 It is to be taken into consideration that perspectives help in the growth of one’s knowledge.
-Having a specific ideology shows that the person has knowledge or information on a topic/subject, and they have inferred out perspectives out of the same.
-IB Theory of Knowledge focuses on imbibing the same onto the students so that they study in-depth and figure out answers by themselves.
+Having a specific ideology shows that the person has knowledge or information on a topic/subject, and they have inferred out perspectives from the same.
+IB Theory of Knowledge focuses on imbuing the same onto the students so that they study in-depth and figure out answers by themselves.
 We can go into this by taking up some knowledge questions with respect to perspective:

-Knowledge Questions
+Knowledge Questions – Theory of Knowledge

 Is an understanding of the perspective of other knowers essential in the pursuit of knowledge?